svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_extracting_data_part2.md

 ## Introduction

 Welcome back to our series, GenAI Mini-Tasks!
 Today, we're diving into Part 2 of our exploration on structured data extraction, focusing on some nifty advanced techniques using the PromptingTools.jl package.
-If you thought Part 1 was a game-changer, brace yourself for even more Julia language wizardry!
+If you thought Part 1 was great, brace yourself for even more GenAI wizardry!

 We'll be tackling two advanced techniques today: